Rare yellow cardinal spotted in East Tennessee

 The reason why her yellow cardinal, nicknamed Woodstock by online fans, is so popular is because of the rarity of the coloring itself.
 Experts estimate there are about a dozen of these birds in North America.
 The coloration probably comes from a genetic mutation that doesn't turn the pigments from the birds' diet into red, but instead yellow, resulting in the vibrant yellow coloring.

-Reddick says since her photos, she's seen Woodstock a few more times and hopes that he's around to stay for all of his fans.
+Reddick said since her photos, she's seen Woodstock a few more times and hopes that he's around to stay for all of his fans.

 "This little bird is so famous!
 He's got quite the following," she said.